 - 15.11.
 The National Planning Policy Framework (NPPF) states that "Local authorities should seek to improve the quality of parking in town centres so that it is convenient, safe and secure, including appropriate provision for motorcycles". - 15.12.
 It is recognised that the availability of car parking has a major influence on the means of transport people choose for their journeys.
 Parking also takes up a large amount of space on-street, in off-street car parks, and in development, where it can reduce developable site area. - 15.13.
 In Cheltenham, demand for car parking space is at its highest in the town centre and future development / population growth across the Borough is likely to create further demand for parking space during the course of the plan period.
 However, it is recognised that the provision of additional facilities to meet this demand would likely cause further congestion on the highway network, reduce environmental quality and threaten to damage the town's special fabric and character.
-Therefore, in order to deter traffic movements to and within the town centre, the Plan does not propose to accommodate additional demand, but rather to encourage the use of alternative forms of transport in accord with the recommendations and action plan of the Cheltenham Car Parking Strategy 2017-2031.
-Specifically, the Parking Strategy recommended that: - on-street parking should focus on short-stay parking - longer-stay parking should take place off-street (in car parks) - commuter parking should be discouraged - commuter travel should be via alternative modes of transport - 15.14.
-The above recommendations are made in light of survey findings which indicate that commuters still use prime town centre spaces for long-stay parking whilst Park & Ride sites remain under-utilised.
-The recommendations support the provisions of both the GCC Local Transport Plan and the GCC draft Parking Strategy in seeking to:
+Therefore, in order to deter traffic movements to and within the town centre, the Cheltenham Plan does not propose to accommodate additional demand, but rather to encourage the use of alternative forms of transport in accord with the recommendations and action plan of the Cheltenham Car Parking Strategy 2017-2031.
+Specifically, the Parking Strategy recommended that: